bmattblake/bmattblake/README.md

   </a>
   </h5>
 <p>
-  Hi, my name is Matthew Blake.
-I am a Cybersecurity Student at Penn State and a Security Risk Management Intern at Exelon.
-I have the CompTIA Security+ and two years of IT experience, and my technical expertise includes network security, cloud computing, Python programming, and more.
+  Hi!
+My name is Matthew.
+I'm a cybersecurity professional and programmer.
+But I also enjoy fishing, philosophy, videography, and music in my free time.
+I've got a Bachelor's degree in Cybersecurity, along with a CompTIA Security+ certification.
+In my four years of professional experience, I've developed quite a few skills, but I'd say the highlights are network security, cloud computing, Python programming, and SIEM solutions (Splunk & Microsoft Sentinel).
   <br>
   <br>
   A few things about me:
   <ul>
-    <li> :earth_americas: I am based near Washington D.C.</li>
+    <li> :earth_americas: I am based near Washington, D.C.</li>
     <li> :envelope: You can contact me on <a href="https://www.linkedin.com/in/matthew-at-psu/"> LinkedIn</a>, or at <a href="mailto:mblake@blake-tech.com"> mblake@blake-tech.com</a></li>
     <li> :rocket: I am currently working on <a href="https://github.com/bmattblake/Classifying-Phishing-Websites-With-AI">Classifying Phishing Websites With AI</a></li>
     <li> :link: Visit my website where I show off my projects at <a href="https://www.blake-tech.com">www.blake-tech.com</a></li>